General aches and pains

 What are general aches and pains?

 General aches is a very common condition which has a wide range of causes.
-Often, general aches can be completely harmful, but it is always important to seek a diagnosis and receive medical attention when necessary.
+Often, general aches can be completely harmless, but it is always important to seek a diagnosis and receive medical attention when necessary.

 In many cases, general aches is a symptom of a condition which can be easily identified.
 A number of these causes can be addressed at home without needing to see a doctor.
 General aches can be described as pains which are either intermittent or a dull persistent ache.
 They can vary in frequency and intensity.